Wondering how to run book clubs in high school, perhaps books clubs and literature circles? I share my honest thoughts below.

 As a high school English teacher, it can often feel like there are an overwhelming number of things to manage in the classroom!
 But having book clubs as part of your overall English curriculum doesn’t have to add more complication to your day.

-Not only is running book clubs a great way for students to get involved with reading and explore different texts, but when done correctly, it offers teachers valuable insight into their students and their own teaching practices.
 With the right strategies in place, you can make running successful and sustainable book clubs within your classes simple.
 You can also implement various activities to meet high school literature standards.

 Read on for how I implement book clubs in my classroom, and how I overcame some mistakes—so you can avoid them.

-What are book clubs?
+What are book clubs in high school?

 From discussing the concept with other ELA teachers, yes, book clubs are different from literature circles.
 Do I think students will care if you exchange the terms?
 Probably not, and I think that the overarching purpose of both are the same.